 Image courtesy of GolfAdvisor

 Score well on the five par 3s here and you’re well on your way to a good round.
-The back to back par 3s at holes 3 and 4 are the keys to scoring well.
+The back-to-back par 3s at holes 3 and 4 are the keys to scoring well.
 Before you’ve hardly had a chance to warm up, you’re asked to hit medium-to-long irons to tight greens surrounded by bunkers.
 Get out of here with a pair of pars and you’ve got a very birdie-able short par 5 waiting for you at the fifth hole.

-With a slope rating of 132, this is a course that presents a lot of difficulty but offers some very enticing birdie holes to help counter the toughness.
+With a slope rating of 132, this is a course that presents a lot of difficulties but offers some very enticing birdie holes to help counter the toughness.
 It’s rebounding well after nearly closing in 2018, and golfers in Lafayette are better off for it!